Mahlatse-Seloane/Suicide-Checkers/README.md

 * Applying object-oriented concepts such as encapsulation and clear responsibility boundaries
 * Gradually refactoring earlier code to reduce duplication and improve readability
 * Debugging and reasoning about behaviour in a non-trivial codebase
+* Understanding how small design decisions compound as a codebase grows

 The goal is not to produce a perfect solution, but to **develop a clearer and more disciplined approach** to building and improving software.